hpatel-27/arise/README.md

 ## Acknowledgments

 - Inspired by [Habitica](https://habitica.com/) and classic 16-bit RPGs
-- Pixel art aesthetic inspired by NES/SNES era games
+- Pixel art aesthetic inspired by pixel art era games
 - Built as a portfolio project to demonstrate full-stack development skills

 ---